biya-coin/biyaliquid-docs/.gitbook/developers-defi/injective-trader/README.md

 ## Next

-Learn more about the [simple strategy](biyachain-trader-simple-strategy.md) that ships with Biyachain Trader, to get yourself comfortable with the codebase before diving in.
+Learn more about the [simple strategy](biyachain-trader-simple-strategy.md) that ships with Biya Chain Trader, to get yourself comfortable with the codebase before diving in.